mstksg/inCode/copy/entries/dependent-haskell-2.md

 scope!
 And by pattern matching on the `SNat` constructor, we also have a `KnownNat n` instance (As discussed in [previous part][new-section]).

-(`toSing` works using a simple typeclass ("kindclass", heh) mechanism with associated types whose job is to associate *value*'s types with the kinds of their singletons.
+(`toSing` works using a simple typeclass mechanism with associated types whose job is to associate *value*'s types with the kinds of their singletons.
 It associates `Bool` the type with `Bool` the kind, `Integer` the type with `Nat` the kind, `[Integer]` the type with `[Nat]` the kind, etc., and it does it with straightforward plane jane applications of type families --- here's a [nice tutorial on type families][type families] courtesy of Oliver Charles.)

 [type families]: https://ocharles.org.uk/blog/posts/2014-12-12-type-families.html